mtekk/Breadcrumb-NavXT/readme.txt

 Breadcrumb NavXT 5.1.1 and older require PHP5.2

 = Features (non-exhaustive) =
-* RDFa compatible breadcrumb generation.
+* RDFa format Schema.org BreadcrumbList compatible breadcrumb generation.
 * Extensive breadcrumb customization control via a settings page with appropriate default values for most use cases.
 * Network admin settings page for managing breadcrumb settings for all subsites with [configurable global priority](http://mtekk.us/archives/guides/controlling-breadcrumb-navxt-settings-from-the-network-settings-page/ "Go to the article on configuring the network settings priority.").
 * Built in WordPress Widget.